-1) The problem of the symbolic nature of the State mosque can be formulated immediately in a most obvious al, and material progress.
+The problem of the symbolic nature of the State mosque can be formulated immediately in a most obvious way.
+It is an exceptional monument that must take its roots in a tradition, and must symbolise the yearning of the Iraqi people towards a future of spiritual, morporate of the state of the symbolise the yearning of the Iraqi people towards a future of spiritual, morporate of the symbolise the yearning of the Iraqi people towards a future of spiritual, morporate of the symbolise the yearning of the Iraqi people towards a future of spiritual, morporate of the symbolic nature of al, and material progress.
 Such a monument ought to be located at the centre of the nation, and offer itself as a sign of gathering together, of social consensus and national unity.

 However, the monumental expression of such a programme presents several alternatives, or possibilities of choice, the results of which might conceivably be contradictory.
 The monumentality could be obtained first of all by the situation of the mosque in the city, and the relationships which it may have with the other monuments of that city.
 The singularity of the site, its isolation and its centrality are factors which lend monumentality to an architectural object.
 In the Arabo-Islamic tradition, the founders of capital cities used to place the Great Mosque at the geometric centre of the city and to have the urban design depend upon this centre.
-Thus, the Baghdad of al-Mansour might obviously be consithe starting point of a radical restructuring of the urban periphery.
-The actual site might certainly offer the opportunity for a great, monumental display, but the symbolic nature of the building, and even its functioning, might run the risk of being handicapped by distance and isolation from the most active areas of the city.
+Thus, the Baghdad of al-Mansour might obviously be considered the archetype for this kind of strategy; and, the isolation introduced by the Abbasid Califs around the State Mosque reinforced its monumentality, but we should not be misled about the significance of this isolation.
+It is not a separation of the Mosque from the city itself; on the contrary, it signifies the equidistant positioning of the faithful around their most important symbol.